buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 **Mockups take the visual designer’s overall visual aesthetic and apply it to the creation of high-fidelity outcomes.** (It’s worth noting that the visual designer in question, might be you!
 This will depend upon the size of the studio you’re working in.)

-{% include figure.html url="/images/section-opening-placeholder-image.png" alt="Temporary Image" description="This will be a mockup for mrmurphy.com, showing some of the early visuals that we didn’t use." %}
+{% include figure.html url="/images/ch3/c3-s5-p3-2-mockup.png" alt="A Mockup" description="A mockup, by my studiomates at Little Thunder, for mrmurphy.com, showing some of the early visuals that we didn’t use." %}

 In the past, it was commonplace to design mockups for initial client presentations, but as our processes have evolved to encompass more efficient and realistic methodologies, **mockups are often created at the end of the process**.